 Only 18% of healthcare workers could identify phishing emails.
 However, doctors are three times worse at recognizing this cybersecurity threat.

 The odds of data breaches at your healthcare facility are higher than ever.
 The jobs of all healthcare workers are already hectic and tedious.

-However, it has become obvious that more education is necessary to help prevent more hospital data breaches
+However, it has become obvious that more education is necessary to help prevent more data breaches in healthcare organizations.

 After all, security and privacy protocols are only able to do so much of the work.